-- Provide you with the knowledge and expertise to become a proficient data scientist - Demonstrate an understanding of statistics and machine learning concepts that are vital for data science - Learn to statistically analyze a dataset commonly used as foundations for statistical modelling, Fit a model to data

-- Explain the significance of exploratory data analysis (EDA) in data science - Critically evaluate data visualizations based on their design and use for communicating stories from data
+- Provide you with the knowledge and expertise to become a proficient data scientist. - Demonstrate an understanding of statistics and machine learning concepts that are vital for data science - Learn to statistically analyze a dataset; - Explain the significance of exploratory data analysis (EDA) in data science. - Critically evaluate data visualizations based on their design and use for communicating stories from data

-- Describe what Data Science is and the skill sets needed to be a data scientist - Illustrate in basic terms what Statistical Inference means.
-Identify probability distributions

-- Use R to carry out basic statistical modeling and analysis - Apply basic tools (plots, graphs, summary statistics) to carry out EDA - Describe the Data Science Process and how its components interact - Use APIs and other tools to scrap the Web and collect data - Apply EDA and the Data Science process in a case study
+- Describe what Data Science is and the skill sets needed to be a data scientist - Explain in basic terms what Statistical Inference means.
+Identify probability distributions commonly used as foundations for statistical modeling.
+Fit a model to data - Use R to carry out basic statistical modeling and analysis - Apply basic tools (plots, graphs, summary statistics) to carry out EDA - Describe the Data Science Process and how its components interact. - Use APIs and other tools to scrap the Web and collect data - Apply EDA and the Data Science process in a case study

-Introduction, The Ascendance of Data, Motivating Hypothetical: Data Sciencester, Finding Key Connectors, The Zen of Python, Getting Python, Virtual Environments, Whitespace Formatting, Modules, Functions, Strings, Exceptions, Lists, Tuples, Dictionaries defaultdict, Counters, Sets, Control Flow, Truthiness, Sorting, List Comprehensions, Automated Testing and assert, Object-Oriented Programming, Iterables and Generators, Randomness, Regular Expressions, Functional Programming, zip and Argument Unpacking, args and kwargs, Type Annotations, How to Write Type Annotations.
+Introduction, The Ascendance of Data, Motivating Hypothetical: Data Sciencester, Finding Key Connectors, The Zen of Python, Getting Python, Virtual Environments, Whitespace Formatting, Modules, Functions, Strings, Exceptions, Lists, Tuples, Dictionaries defaultdict, Counters, Sets, Control Flow, Truthiness, Sorting, List Comprehensions, Automated Testing and assert, Object-Oriented Programming, Iterables and Generators, Randomness, Regular Expressions, Functional Programming, zip and Argument Unpacking, args and kwargs, Type Annotations, Type Annotations.